|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 Over the years, when you make transactions on your card, you’ll also earn 1.5 Amplify Points on eligible purchases, which you can trade in for 0.75 Virgin Velocity points or Singapore Airlines’ KrisFlyer miles.
 Happily, you can build this up as much as you like since there’s no earnings cap to worry about.
 Plus, you can speed up your points earnings by signing up one additional cardholder at no extra cost.

 Another benefit you may appreciate with this St.George card is that you get peace of mind when shopping.
-Enjoy extended warranty, purchase protection, and best price guarantee on goods bought with the card.
+Enjoy extended warranty, purchase protection on goods bought with the card.

 No set minimum income is required, but the minimum credit limit on the card is $15,000.